2 Sweet-Scented Pigeonwings (Clitoria Fragrans) Seeds for 2024 – Florida Native – FL ONLY

 Clitoria fragrans is a rare species of flowering plant in the legume family known by the common name pigeon wings, or sweet-scented pigeon wings.
 It is endemic to Central Florida, where it was known most recently from 62 occurrences, but no current estimates of the total global population are available.
 The plant is a federally listed threatened species of the United States.

 Johnny has a small, private collection of Sweet-Scented Pigeonwings on his conservation land, and is willing to share a small number of his precious Sweet-Scented Pigeonwings seeds (Clitoria Fragrans) for the year 2024.
 This is for two individual seeds.
 They will be in a kraft paper envelope known as a Micropacket.
-Free shipping within the state of Florida only.
+Shipping within the state of Florida only.
 This seed will not ship outside the state of Florida.

 Purchases with Shipping Addresses outside Florida will be considered donations.